 [Section 79 amended by No. 48 of 1993 s.
 28(1); No. 42 of 2004 s.
 63, 146 and 147.]

-80. Effect on annual leave, long service leave and sick leave
+80. Effect of leave entitlements; effect on sick leave

 (1) Compensation is payable in accordance with this Act to a worker in respect of any period of incapacity notwithstanding that the worker has received or is entitled to receive in respect of such period any payment, allowance, or benefit for annual leave or long service leave under any Act of the Commonwealth or of the State, any industrial award under any such Act, or any other industrial agreement applicable to his employment, and the amount of compensation so payable shall be the amount which would have been payable to the worker had he not received or been entitled to receive in respect of such period any such payment, allowance, or benefit.